ntop/ntopng/doc/src/api/user_scripts/index.rst

 The example above uses `flow.getInfo()` to extract minimal information for the current flow and prints it into the console.

+A list of the currently available user scripts can be visualized by visiting the `/lua/user_scripts_overview.lua` page.

 .. toctree::

     definitions.rst